 Stick to routines

-So, wake up as you normally would (if not earlier), have your breakfast, lunch, and dinner at the same time as always and go to bed at a reasonable house.
+So, wake up as you normally would (if not earlier), have your breakfast, lunch, and dinner at the same time as always, and go to bed at a reasonable house.
 This goes for the entire family.
-Routines are a good way to survive the move, but also to settle into the new house.
+Routines are a good way to survive the move and also to settle into the new house.
 You can create new routines in the new home to make yourselves comfortable.

 Stay in touch with old friends and meet new people

 Nowadays, it’s as easy as ever to stay in touch with people and check in with friends who live far away.
-Whether you’re moving internationally or locally, you shouldn’t fear losing friends.
+Whether you’re comparing moving quotes Chicago to relocate internationally or locally, you shouldn’t fear losing friends.
 So, reassure your children and explain that just because they’re moving, they don’t have to lose contact with their friends.
 Not only can they go and visit, but they can text or video chat any day.

 Making new friends isn’t always easy.
 In fact, this might be the scariest thing about relocating to a lot of kids.
 It’s quite daunting going to a place where you don’t know anyone and leaving all of your friends behind, you must admit.
 So, when you’re moving with kids, keep in mind that this is probably something they are worried about.